ibm-cloud-docs/assistant/dialog-integrations.md

 You can customize the conversation in the following ways:

-- To add an entire dialog branch that is only processed by a specific integration type, add the appropriate integration type context variable, such as `$integrations.facebook`, to the *If assistant recognizes* field of the dialog root node.
+- To add an entire dialog branch that is only processed by a specific integration type, add the appropriate integration type context variable, such as `$integrations.chat`, to the *If assistant recognizes* field of the dialog root node.
-- To add a single dialog node that is only processed by a specific integration type, add the appropriate integration type context variable, such as `$integrations.facebook`, to the *If assistant recognizes* field of the dialog child node.
+- To add a single dialog node that is only processed by a specific integration type, add the appropriate integration type context variable, such as `$integrations.zendesk`, to the *If assistant recognizes* field of the dialog child node.
 - To add slightly different responses for a single dialog node based on the integration type, complete the following steps:

   - From the node's edit view, click **Customize** and then set the *Multiple conditioned responses* switch to **On**.
 Click **Apply**.